 But not all banks are equal.
 Although every bank in Singapore partners with KrisFlyer, and almost every bank partners with Asia Miles, some banks simply have a greater variety of partner programs.
 The table below summarizes who partners with whom in Singapore:

 No prizes for observing that Citibank has the largest variety of airline transfer partners.
 AMEX runs a close second, but after that it’s slim pickings.
-DBS and Maybank both have 3 partners each (of which 1 is a budget airline, Air Asia); HSBC, BOC and UOB have the bare minimum of KrisFlyer and Asia Miles; OCBC and Standard Chartered only offer KrisFlyer.
+DBS and Maybank have four and three partners respectively (of which one is a budget airline, Air Asia); HSBC, BOC and UOB have the bare minimum of KrisFlyer and Asia Miles; OCBC and Standard Chartered only offer KrisFlyer.

 In a way it’s sort of understandable.
 I’m groping in the dark here, but I’d be willing to bet that 80% of credit cardholders will never convert their miles to anything other than KrisFlyer.
 Part of it has to do with the “SQ-or-bust” mentality that a lot of Singaporeans have, but I’m sure another reason is that people are generally unaware of the advantages and sweet spots of other FFPs.
 That would certainly make for a good article…